--Financial assets measured at fair value through profit/loss -Financial assets measured at fair value through other comprehensive income and -Financial assets measured at amortized cost
+- -Financial assets measured at fair value through profit/loss - -Financial assets measured at fair value through other comprehensive income and - -Financial assets measured at amortized cost

-Financial assets at the fair value through profit or loss
+Financial assets measured at the fair value through profit or loss

-Financial assets at fair value through profit/loss are financial assets other than the ones that are managed with business model that aimed to hold to collect contractual cash flows or business model that aims to collect both the contractual cash flows and cash flows arising from the sale of the assets; and in case of the contractual terms of the financial asset do not lead to cash flows representing solely payments of principal and interest at certain date; that are either acquired for generating a profit from shortterm fluctuations in prices or are financial assets included in a portfolio aiming to short-term profit making.
+Financial assets at fair value through profit/loss are financial assets other than the ones that are managed with business model that aimed to hold to collect contractual cash flows or business model that aims to collect both the contractual cash flows and cash flows arising from the sale of the assets; and in case of the contractual terms of the financial asset do not lead to cash flows representing solely payments of principal and interest at certain date; that are either acquired for generating a profit from shortterm hfluctuations in prices or are financial assets included in a portfolio aiming to short-term profit making.
+The Parent Bank classifies certain loans and securities issued at their origination dates, as financial assets/liabilities at fair value through profit/ loss, irrevocably in order to eliminate any accounting mismatch in compliance with IFRS 9.
+The Bank classifies certain loans and securities issued at their origination dates, as financial assets/liabilities at fair value through profit/loss, irrevocably in order to eliminate any accounting mismatch in compliance with IFRS 9.
 Financial assets at the fair value through profit or loss are initially recognized at fair value and remeasured at their fair value after recognition.
 All gains and losses arising from these valuations are reflected in the income statement.
-According to uniform chart of accounts explanations interest income earned on financial assets are recorded under trading account income/losses in the statement of profit or loss.
-The differences between the amortized costs are recorded under trading account income/losses in the statement of profit or loss.
+According to uniform chart of accounts explanations interest income earned on financial asset and the difference between their acquisition costs and amortized costs are recorded as interest income in the statement of profit or loss.
+The differences between the amortized costs and the fair values of such assets are recorded under trading account income/losses in the statement of profit or loss.
 In cases where such assets are sold before their maturities, the gains/losses on such sales are recorded under trading account income/losses.